 Storage & Reheating

-Here’s how to store and reheat your creamy white lasagna soup so it stays silky and delicious.
+Here’s how to store and reheat your one pot lasagna soup so it stays silky and delicious.

 - Store the soup and noodles separately to keep the pasta from absorbing all the broth and turning mushy.